minvws/nl-rdo-woo-web/docs/install.md

 ## Step 3: Setup initial user

-To setup an initial user, you can use one of the following methods:
+To set up an initial user, you can use one of the following methods:

 ### a.
 Using Task